Rails vs Pucks vs Gooseneck

 Best for: Truck owners who want the most hitch options or don't have factory pucks.

-Gooseneck Ball
+What Is a Gooseneck Ball Setup?

 Clean bed, adapter required